2.18 Provisions, contingent liabilities and contingent assets

 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.

-In case of short-term leases or leases for which underlying asset is of low value, the Company recognizes the lease
+In case of short-term leases or leases for which underlying asset is of low value, the Company recognises the lease payments as an expense on a straight-line basis over the lease term.

 When the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
 The sublease is classified as a finance or operating lease by reference to the right of-use asset arising from the head lease.

-For operating leases, rental income is recognized on a straight-line basis over the term of the relevant lease.
+For operating leases, rental income is recognised on a straight¬ line basis over the term of the relevant lease.

 iii) Fair Value of financial assets and liabilities measured at amortised cost